VeryLegalFarmers/.github/profile/README.md

 Hey there!

 Welcome to **VeryLegalFarmers**, our cozy corner of the digital farm where curiosity meets cultivation!
 We're just a bunch of students who share a common passion: farming and technology.
-At VeryLegalFarmers, we're not your typical farmers – we're digital dreamers, experimenting with seeds of code and creativity to harvest innovation!

 ## About Us

-We're a group of enthusiastic university students who decided to embark on an exciting adventure together.
-Our common ground?
-A keen interest in both farming and technology.
+We're a group of enthusiastic university students who decided to embark on an exciting adventure together in building farm related software.

 ## Motivation